avishvj/avishvj.github.io/README.md

 Trying Hugo out.
-Run 'hugo server -D' and local host 1313
+Run 'hugo server -D' and local host 1313. -D gives drafts as well.

 Literally zoom in if there's a size issue on localhost.